Frostiae/Flyffulator/README.md

 npm install
 ```

-In the same directory, start the express server by running the following.
+In the same directory, start the local server by running the following.
 ```
-node server.js
+npm run serve
 ```